justUmen/ComfyUI-BjornulfNodes/README.md

 - **v0.2 Ollama**: Improve ollama node with system prompt + model selection.
 - **v0.3 Save Image to Folder**: Add a new node : Save image to a chosen folder.
 - **v0.3 Save Images**: Add comfyui Metadata / workflow to all my image-related nodes.
-- **v0.3 Images to video**: Support transparency with webm format.
-As well as an audio stream.
+- **v0.4 Images to video**: Support transparency option with webm format, options encoders.
+As well as input for audio stream.

 # 📝 Nodes descriptions